-Using Document DRM to enforce electronic document retention
+Using Document DRM to enforce digital document retention

 Electronic document retention